-NIDCD-funded investigators are actively working to provide locked-in individuals with a direct means of producing speech to allow rapid communication between the individual and caregivers.
-The individual's control of computers will be enabled through development of a direct brain-to-speech generator that uses a person's neural signals.
+Investigators are actively working to provide locked-in individuals with a direct means of producing speech to allow rapid communication between the individual and care givers as well as control of computers.
+This will be accomplished through the development of a direct brain-to-speech generator for use in humans which will use an individual's neural signals.

-Language research continues to expand our knowledge of the role played by each brain hemisphere in communication and language, early specialization of the brain, and the recovery process following brain damage.
-This research will further our understanding of the neural bases of language and language disorders.
-Research on acquisition, characterization, and utilization of American Sign Language is expanding knowledge of the language used by many people who are deaf.
+Language research continues to expand the understanding of the role of each hemisphere of the brain in communication and language, of early specialization of the brain, and of the recovery process following brain damage.
+This research will further our understanding of the neural bases of language disorders.
+Research on acquisition, characterization and utilization of American Sign Language is expanding knowledge of the language used by many individuals who are deaf.

-Language researchers supported by NIDCD are also exploring the genetic bases of child speech and language disorders, as well as characterizing the linguistic and cognitive deficits in children and adults with language disorders.
-Researchers are developing effective diagnostic and intervention strategies for children who are autistic, or have specific language impairment, as well as adults with aphasia.
-NIDCD researchers are providing critical information regarding ways of predicting useful speech development in children with autism, as well as identifying efficacious approaches to assessing language, social, and behavior functioning in nonverbal school-aged children with autism.
-Such information will provide much-needed guidance in selecting among existing communication treatments and guide the development of new communication treatments for children with autism.
+Language researchers supported by the NIDCD are also exploring the genetic bases of child language disorders, as well as characterizing the linguistic and cognitive deficits in children and adults with language disorders.
+Researchers are developing effective diagnostic and intervention strategies for children with autism spectrum disorder, or who have specific language impairment, as well as adults with aphasia.

 Epidemiology and Statistics

-NIDCD supports epidemiological (clinical) and population-based research studies in all seven mission areas of the Institute: hearing, balance, smell, taste, voice, speech, and language.
+NIDCD supports epidemiological (clinical) and population-based research studies in all seven mission areas of the Institute: hearing, balance, taste, smell, voice, speech, and language.
 Studies assess impairments of hearing and other communication disorders across the lifespan, including risks associated with other health conditions as well as behavioral, demographic, environmental, and genetic factors.
 The research studies supported include longitudinal cohort studies, population-based health interview or examination cross-sectional surveys, and case-control studies, such as community-based and nationally-representative health interview and examination surveys to advance knowledge of the prevalence and determinants of communication disorders.
-The program maintains research collaborations on national health interview and examination surveys with other Federal agencies and with academic and private sector organizations via research contracts or interagency agreements.
-NIDCD epidemiologists have contributed to the analysis and interpretation of trends for the Hearing Health Promotion, Office of the Secretary, Department of Health and Human Services, and the development of Healthy People 2020, which incorporates health objectives for all seven mission areas of the NIDCD.
-Consultation on the design and analysis of studies of therapeutic interventions, disease prevention or progression, and environmental or genetic causes are provided as well as statistical methods that are developed and data systems supported for the purposes of tracking prevalence rates and estimation of relative and attributable risks.
+The NIDCD maintains research collaborations on national health interview and examination surveys with other Federal agencies and with academic and private sector organizations via research contracts or interagency agreements, including collaboration on the Early Childhood Longitudinal Study-Birth Cohort: 2001 and Kindergarten Cohort: 2010/2011, which have been sponsored by the National Center for Education Statistics, Department of Education.
+NIDCD epidemiologists have contributed to the analysis and interpretation of trends for the Hearing Health Promotion, Office of the Secretary, Department of Health and Human Services, Healthy People 2010 initiative as well as development of Healthy People 2020, which incorporates health objectives for all seven mission areas of the NIDCD.
+Consultation on the design and analysis of studies of therapeutic interventions, disease prevention or progression, and environmental or genetic causes are provided.
+In addition, statistical methods are developed and data systems supported for the purpose of tracking prevalence rates and estimating relative and attributable risks.